I come from a family of dedicated, competitive beachcombers.

 If you adore ocean treasures and want to acquire your own shell-filled cabinet of curiosities, though:

-Make sure your shells are empty!
-Respect sea life by only collecting shells that no longer have animals living in them.
+Make sure your shells are empty (and that you are collecting in a place where legally allowed)!
+Respect sea life by only gathering shells that no longer have animals living in them.
 These include the original mollusk inhabitants as well as hermit crabs, who have a tendency to claim spacious unoccupied shells for their own!

 Most shells that wash up onshore are slightly broken or empty already, and it’s usually easy to take a quick look inside and ensure there’s no one home.
 If you want to be doubly cautious, though, check for grains of sand or other objects stuck in the shell’s opening.
 Usually an animal wouldn’t let that kind of obstruction slide for long.